Ohio's Birth-Kindergarten Entry Comprehensive Literacy State Development Subgrant

 Additional Requirements

-Eligible applicants include early childhood education programs with a Silver or Gold Step Up to Quality rating or partnerships with nonprofits or higher education institutions with demonstrated literacy effectiveness.
-Local education agencies may apply on behalf of programs.
-Applicants must have a valid UEI and IRN from the Department.
+Eligible applicants are early childhood education programs with a Silver or Gold Step Up to Quality rating and demonstrated service to low-income families; partners may include nonprofits with literacy expertise.
+Applicants must have a valid IRN and UEI.

 Geographic Eligibility